 It may seem that lifeguards have an easy job, one might even picture a lifeguard sitting on chair by the pool or at a lake, waterpark, or near the ocean.
 However, lifeguarding can be mentally and physically taxing, and it can also be risky.
 Every day, lifeguards across the country are called upon to protect adults and children from water-related dangers.
 They must set aside their own needs to help others avoid disastrous or even fatal situations.
-Due to the nature of the job, a lifeguard can experience a host of medical and psychological issues that might warrant Workers’ Compensation benefits.
+Due to the nature of the job, a lifeguard can experience a host of medical and psychological issues that might warrant Workers’ Compensation benefits, an injured lifeguard deserves compensation.

 What Hazards Do Lifeguards Face at Work?